ChumaSuey/rmx_chuma/README.md

 The name is "Bind-ed" i added Disarray after listening to my favorite Nexuiz OST track "Disarray", this means confusion, fits perfectly, i thought around 5-6 name ideas but this one stuck "Bind-ed Disarray"

-The music originally was one called "Slither" by Darkvine music, i switched to the current and final track and i've been thinking it was way too dark, i was exploring other tracks by Karl Casey but this one stuck.
+The music originally was one called "Slither" by Darkvine music, i switched to the current and final track and i've been thinking it was way too dark, i was exploring other tracks by Karl Casey but this one stuck, until i realize the major overhaul of what i called "V2" of the map, where i changed it to the current one.

 Map layout is exactly the same as Valorant and i decided to stick with minimalism and keep it with simple.

-Differences with Bind are pretty much punctual, just some stairs and altitudes i had to add.
+Differences with Bind are pretty much punctual, "middle" is a zone that has no connection with the other bombsite, and some zones have some altitude where Valorant Bind doesn't, and i've also closed the Hookah area in Valorant.

-The map itself does not have any overcomplex features, triggers or such... and i decided to leave the open path and exploration of the map rather than to make it structured per se.

-The map can be completed like going from bomb site to bomb site, as simple as that, since there's not much stopping the player from it i recommend going for 100% secrets and kills.

-Bomb sites have grenade launchers (how strange heh).

-Secrets have micro references to Valorant characters, there are 4 , 3 of them have said references.
+Some Secrets have micro references to Valorant characters.

 Map is surrounded by a "skybox" i don't like this practice in the slightest but i think it was needed since Valorant levels are really big and a bit of "realistic scale" of some sort.